MarkusSecundus/YoowzxCalc/README.md

 ## ***Grammar***
 Translation of text-written expression into machine-processible form (AST) is responsibility of the module `MarkusSecundus.YoowzxCalc.DSL`.
 The submodule ***[MarkusSecundus.YoowzxCalc.DSL.AST](https://github.com/MarkusSecundus/YoowzxCalc/tree/master/MarkusSecundus.YoowzxCalc.DSL.AST)*** carries definitions of individual AST nodes and the [machinery](https://github.com/MarkusSecundus/YoowzxCalc/blob/master/MarkusSecundus.YoowzxCalc.DSL.AST/IYCVisitor.cs) necessary to process them using the [Visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
 Building AST from text-written expression is the responsibility of [YCAstBuilder](https://github.com/MarkusSecundus/YoowzxCalc/blob/master/MarkusSecundus.YoowzxCalc.DSL.Parser/IYCAstBuilder.cs).
-Its cannonical implementation (which respects the grammar described below) is a stateless singleton a can be obtained as `IYCAstBuilder.Instance`.
+Its cannonical implementation (which respects the grammar described below) is a stateless singleton and can be obtained as `IYCAstBuilder.Instance`.
 If we have a text-written expression, AST can be created this way:
 ```c#
 string expression;